discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 TypeError: Cannot read property 'username' of undefined
 ```

 That's because you're trying to access the `username` property of a user you didn't mention!
+Since `message.mentions.users` is a Collection and we're trying to call `.first()` on an empty Collection, it'll return `undefined`.
 You can add a quick sanity check above the `const taggedUser = ...` line to prevent this from happening.

 ```js
 if (!message.mentions.users.size) {